 - Turn off the mixer, add the flour mixture, and beat on low speed until just blended.

 - Using a tbsp, scoop up a rounded spoonful of dough.
 Roll the dough into a ball.
 Roll the ball in the confectioners' sugar until covered.

-- Place the balls on a prepared baking sheet about 2 inches apart.
+- Place the balls on the prepared baking sheet about 2 inches apart.

 - Bake the cookies until they are crackled and puffed, 10 to 12 minutes.
 Remove the baking sheet from the oven and set it on a wire rack for 15 minutes.

-- Move the cookies onto the rack and let cool completely.
-Repeat with the rest of the cookies.
+- Move the cookies onto the wire rack and let cool completely.
+Repeat with the rest of the cookie dough.